artkeller/ESP32Features/README.md

 ### Details

-All ESP32 models (ESP32, S2, S3, C3, C2, C5, C6, P4) support deep sleep mode, and in most cases, special memory (RTC SRAM or comparable) can be used to back up data during deep sleep.
+**All** ESP32 models (ESP32, S2, S3, C3, C2, C5, C6, H2, P4) support deep sleep mode, and in most cases, special memory (RTC SRAM or comparable) can be used to back up data during deep sleep.
 However, there are differences in architecture (RTC SRAM, LP SRAM, or other mechanisms) that affect how and which memory is used for this purpose.

 ### Overview: Deep sleep and memory for backing up data